Search results for

 Samsung Live Translate for phone call works offline and no matter what phone the other person is using, even a landline.

-Enter Samsung’s new live translation feature on the Samsung Galaxy S24 series.
-This new Galaxy AI option works directly in the phone app and handles translations on the fly for both me and the person I’m talking to.
+Enter Samsung’s live translation feature on the Samsung Galaxy S24 series and its latest Z Fold 6 and Z Flip 6.
+This new Galaxy AI option works directly in the phone app and a few other calling apps like WhatsApp, Google Meet, Telegram, and Instagram.
+It handles translations on the fly for both me and the person I’m talking to.
 It works no matter what phone the other person is using — even if it’s a landline — and doesn’t require a network connection.
 Everything happens locally on the phone.

 But is it any good?
 Can you make a conversation on the Galaxy S24 with Live Translate enabled?
 How well does it handle different languages and local slang?
 I spent some time making calls in French and English then I tried to book dinner at a Spanish restaurant in Barcelona; here are my findings.